Loader

 Cow milk may help to increase fetal weight.
 The study found that women who consumed more than two cups of cow's milk per day were more likely to have babies that were heavier at birth than those who consumed less milk.

-The fetus has all organs by the end of the third month.
-This is when the major organs are developed and functioning, although they are not yet fully mature.
+The fetus has all organs by the end of the third month of pregnancy.
+This is when the major organs are in the process developed and functioning, although they are not yet fully developed.

 Comments